KRTNP/User-Management-System-For-Train/README.md

 ## License

 This project is intended for educational and reference purposes.
 Review and adapt the code according to your specific requirements and security standards.

-## Professional Development

-This codebase demonstrates enterprise-level patterns and practices suitable for production environments.
-Study the implementation details to understand professional Node.js application development.